SCLW/Fundamentals_of_Sound/README.md

 **16 weeks winter semester**<br>

-1. Physics of sound
+1. Vibration and sound
-2. Types of Waves
+2. Types of waves
-3. Complex Waves
+3. Complex waves
+4. Harmonics and overtone series
-4. Wave Analysis: Fourier Transform and window function
+5. Wave analysis: fourier transform and window function
-5. Room acoustics and room Acoustics Measurement
-6. Sound Levels and the Decibel
+6. Sound levels and the decibel
+7. Room acoustics and measurements
-7. Reverberation
+8. Reverberation
-8. digital audio
+9. Digital audio
-9. Anatomy of the ear - Psychoacoustics
+10. Anatomy of the ear
+11. Binaural hearing
+12. Psychoacoustics

 Audioübertragung<br>